KMax/draw.io-vowl/README.md

 * Open draw.io in your browser
 * Go to File -> Open Library from -> URL...
-* Put the url of the VOWL.xml.
+* Put the url of the VOWL file.

-In the end you should see a new library in the left sidebar.
+In the end you should see a new library called "VOWL" in the left sidebar.

 ## License